Political Analysis (journal)

 Political Analysis is a quarterly peer-reviewed academic journal of political science published quarterly by Cambridge University Press and the Society for Political Methodology.
 The journal puts emphasis on the quantitative work in political methodology.
-According to the Journal Citation Reports, the journal has a 2016 impact factor of 3.361, ranking it 5th out of 165 journals in the category "Political Science".
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 4.7, ranking it 9th out of 317 journals in the category "Political Science".
+Its current editor is Daniel Hopkins (University of Pennsylvania) and Brandon Stewart (Princeton University).